MChatzakis/BioMON/README.md

 python -m pip install -r requirements.txt
 ```

 BioMON operates on Tabula Muris and Swissprot benchmarks.
 Tabula Muris is automatically downloaded if it is not presents in the directory.
-Swissprot should be downloaded from [here](aa), and placed unzipped under a data/ directory.
+Swissprot should be downloaded from [here]([here](https://drive.google.com/drive/u/0/folders/1IlyK9_utaiNjlS8RbIXn1aMQ_5vcUy5P)), and placed unzipped under a data/ directory.

 The complete training of all BioMON variatons and competitor algorithms can be reproduced by running
 ```bash